 The result of the comutation analysis on COAD tumors was a weakly connected network of the KRAS alleles with only a few genes linking the alleles together (Fig. 2a).
 These linking genes tended to be well-studied oncogenes such as BRAF, APC, and TP53.
 Contrary to a common assumption, while KRAS and TP53 are frequently found mutated in the same tumor, there is a detectable reduction in comutation between TP53 with KRAS G12D and G13D compared to the rest of the alleles (Fig. 2a, b).

-Surprisingly, there were a substantial number of genes detected to comutate with just one allele.
+Consistent with the idea that each allele is functionally distinct, there were a substantial number of genes detected to comutate with just one KRAS allele.
 To gain functional insight into the network, genes known to physically interact with KRas,14 signal up- or downstream of KRas,38,39 or are known oncogenes40,41 were extracted (Fig. 2b).
-As expected, several alleles had reduced comutation with NRAS and BRAF and increased comutation with APC and PIK3CA.32,34–37,42–47 Some novel interactions included increased comutation of PORCN with KRAS A146T, MTOR with G12C, and SMAD4 with G12V.
+Several alleles had reduced comutation with NRAS and BRAF and increased comutation with APC and PIK3CA.32,34–37,42–47 Some novel interactions included increased comutation of PORCN with KRAS A146T, MTOR with G12C, and SMAD4 with G12V.
 Further, several of the alleles showed enrichment for cellular functions in their comutation networks (Fig. 2c).
 One of the strongest effects was an enrichment in the G12D comutation network of interactors with YWHAZ, a 14-3-3 scaffolding protein implicated in modulating many interactions including Arhgef7 activity on Rac1 in regulating membrane dynamics for activities such as phagocytosis and cell adhesion.48 Also, genes involved in the Hippo and Wnt signaling, key pathways in COAD, were enriched in the comutation networks of KRAS G12V.
 The comutation network of the G13D allele was enriched for genes implicated in apoptosis and senescence.

 The KRAS allele-specific comutation network uncovered in LUAD was far larger than that of COAD (Fig. 3a).
-This was likely caused by the higher mutation rate in this cancer (Supplemental Fig. 9b) increasing the power to detect both increased and reduced comutation interactions.
+This was likely caused by the higher mutation rate in this cancer (Supplemental Fig. 9b), increasing the power to detect both increased and reduced comutation interactions.
 Clinical data from TCGA49 were collected to assess the effect of these comutation events on the overall survival (OS) of patients with LUAD.
 There was no detectable difference in survival between patients with KRAS mutant and WT tumors (log-rank test, p-value: 0.290), though, when stratified by KRAS allele, the strongest contrast was between G12C and WT tumors (log-rank test, p-value: 0.052) (Supplementary Fig. 10).
 Thus, for each gene found to comutate with G12C, the patients were divided into four groups: those with WT KRAS and interacting gene (grey), KRAS G12C and WT interacting gene (black), KRAS WT and mutated interacting gene (pink), or KRAS G12C and mutant interacting gene.
 Several were found to have statistically significant differences between these groups (Cox proportional hazards, p-value < 0.05), four of which are shown in Fig. 3b.
 CHRNB4, VN1R2, and ZNF445 were found to have increased rates of comutation with G12C, and patients with these comutations tended to have worse overall survival than the other groups.
 Alternatively, ZNF804A had reduced comutation with the G12C allele, and the patients with both KRAS G12C and mutated ZNF804A tended to have better overall survival than the other groups.
 While these are relatively rare events and consequently the survival data is sparse, these trends lend support to the cooperative or inhibitory effect of these KRAS allele-specific comutation interactions.